 NAF is also identified with its dextral strike-slip fault mechanism with a shape of broad arc which produces remarkable seismic activity.
-It extends from Turkey's Iranian border in the east to the north of the Aegean Sea in the west, and consists of a few shorter sub-parallel fault strands exhibiting an anastomosing pattern along much of its length.
-NAF attains a triple junction and joins with the sinistral East Anatolian Fault at Karliova from where it continues toward south east [9].
-This part of the world has been the focus of much geologic, geophysical and geodetic research [10-13].
+It extends from its Iranian border in the east to the north of Aegean in the west, and consists of a few shorter sub-parallel fault strands exhibiting an anastomosing pattern along much of its length.
+NAF attains a triple junction and joins with the sinistral East Anatolian Fault at Karliova from which continues toward south east [9].
+This part of the world has been the focus of many geologic, geophysical and geodetic researches [10-13].

-The history of NAF is full of devastating earthquakes killing many thousands of people and causing economic loss.
-In the last century, NAF has been the stage for 11 devastating major earthquakes measuring around and over 7.0 in magnitudes since the Erzincan earthquake in 1939 ( $M_w = 7.9$ ) killing over 32000, namely the Niksar-Erbaa in 1942 ( $M_w = 6.9$ ); Tosya-Ladik in 1943 ( $M_w = 7.7$ ); Bolu-Gerede in 1944 ( $M_w = 7.5$ ); Karliova in 1949 ( $M_w = 7.1$ ); Kursunlu in 1951 $(M_w = 6.9)$ ; Abant in 1957 $(M_w = 6.8)$ ; Varto in 1966 $(M_w = 6.9)$ killing 2400 and injuring 1500 people; Mudurnu in 1967 ( $M_w = 7.1$ ); Erzincan in 1992 ( $M_w = 6.5$ ) and the recent major earthquakes in Izmit in 17 August 1999 ( $M_w = 7.6$ ) killing over 17,000 and injuring 44000 people and Duzce in 12 November 1999 $(M_w = 7.2)$ killing almost 900 people [14].
+The history of the NAF is full of devastating earthquakes killing many thousands of people and causing economic loss.
+In the last century the NAF has been the stage for 11 devastating major earthquakes measuring around and over 7.0 in magnitudes since the Erzincan earthquake in 1939 (Mw=7.9) killing over 32000, namely Niksar-Erbaa in 1942 (Mw=6.9), Tosya-Ladik in 1943 (Mw=7.7), Bolu-Gerede in 1944 (Mw=7.5), Karliova in 1949 (M=7.1), Kursunlu in 1951 (Mw=6.9), Abant in 1957 (Mw=6.8), Varto in 1966 (Mw=6.9) killing 2400 and injuring 1500 people, Mudurnu in 1967 (Mw=7.1), Erzincan in 1992 (Mw=6.5), and the recent major earthquakes in Izmit in 17 August 1999 (Mw=7.6) killing over 17000 and injuring 44000 people and Duzce on 12 November 1999 (Mw=7.2) killing almost 900 people [14].

-The NAF is found similar to the San Andreas Fault in California in features that both faults have such as the right-lateral strike slip faulting mechanism. similar lengths and linearity as far as their poles of rotation are concerned [15].
-Plate tectonic models analyzing fault systems and earthquake slip vector described in DeMets et al. [16] and Jestin et al. [17] demonstrate that the Arabian plate is moving in a NNW direction relative to Eurasia at a rate of 18-25 mm/yr [3, 18].
-The most important findings in relation to these earthquakes is that they have a progressive failure systematically migrating westward [15].
+The NAF is found similar to the San Andreas Fault in California in features that both faults have right-lateral strike slip faulting mechanism, similar lengths and linearity as far as their poles of rotation are concerned [15].
+Plate tectonic models analyzing fault systems and earthquake slip vector described in DeMets et al. [16] and Jestin et al. [17] demonstrate that Arabian plate is moving in a NNW direction relative to Eurasia at a rate of 18-25 mm/yr [3, 18].
+The most important findings in relation to these earthquakes is that they have a progressive failure systematic migrating westward [15].
 In this respect, a next major earthquake is expected on its branches in the Marmara Sea [19].

-Ismetpasa segment of North Anatolian Fault
+2 Ismetpasa segment of North Anatolian fault

-The Ismetpasa segment of the North Anatolian Fault stands out with its aseismic fault slip feature, also referred to as fault creep, or just the creep.
-It is located 350 km east of Istanbul and 100 km northwest of Ankara, the capital of Turkey, at the intersection of Karabuk and Cankiri provinces in north-central Anatolia, the Asia Minor (fig. 2).
+Ismetpasa segment of the North Anatolian Fault stands out with its aseismic fault slip feature, also referred to as fault creep, or just the creep.
+It is located 350 km east of Istanbul and 100 km northwest of Ankara, the capital of Turkey, at the intersection of Karabuk and Cankiri provinces in north-central Anatolia, the Asia Minor.
 Since the fault creep feature is what makes Ismetpasa segment of the NAF so distinct, it deserves some elucidation.